Frequently Asked Questions

 The Elections Act (2022) has brought changes to the way we vote and who can vote.

-Hence, since January 2023, the Greater London Authority and a diverse coalition of civil society organisations, education institutions and all London borough electoral services are coming together to deliver an impartial public awareness campaign.
-The campaign aims to inform all eligible Londoners, particularly under-registered and under-represented Londoners of all backgrounds, about these unprecedented changes, most notably the introduction of mandatory photo identification to vote in person in future elections, namely parliamentary/ general elections, local/ borough elections, and Mayor of London/ London Assembly elections in London.
+Hence, since January 2023, the Greater London Authority and a diverse coalition of civil society organisations, education institutions and all London borough electoral services have come together to deliver an impartial public awareness campaign.
+The campaign aims to inform all eligible Londoners, particularly under-registered and under-represented Londoners of all backgrounds, about these unprecedented changes, such as:

 The GLA - led public awareness campaign is coordinated with the Electoral Commission and delivered by Shout Out UK (SOUK).
 Building on the annual London Voter Registration Week model, the GLA and SOUK have co-designed information and education materials with under-represented communities who will be disproportionately impacted by these changes.
 Materials and activity will be shared and take place online and offline with the support of a broad, pan-London coalition of partners.